xKRU0133/YouTube-Live-Chat-Name-Fixer/README.md

 - Privacy-safe: no external communication

 ### How It Works
-The extension observes `<yt-live-chat-text-message-renderer>` elements and extracts display names from their public internal data.
+The extension observes `<yt-live-chat-item-list-renderer>` elements and extracts display names from their public internal data.
 Only the local DOM is altered, ensuring full compliance with platform policies.

 ### Installation (Developer Mode)